maxvolumedev/erbalist/README.md

-# better-erb README
+# rails-buddy README

-This is the README for your extension "better-erb".
+This is the README for your extension Rails Buddy.
 After writing up a brief description, we recommend including the following sections.

 ## Features